 Furniture for the small space is all about proportions.
 Simply put, if a piece brushes up against the boundaries of the room, either up and down or sideways, it’s too large.
 To create a sense of roominess, always leave a little air in between the sides of your furniture and the walls.
 (The one exception is a bed; a queen placed between two walls, for instance, creates a cozy sleeping cave.)

 Also avoid heavy, weighty pieces that eat up too much of the usable space in the room.
 For example, a sleek sofa or chair will give you as much sitting room as its overstuffed cousin but will take up much less of your room.
-If you long for a large, statement piece, hang it on the wall (a piece of art and mirror).
+If you long for a large, statement piece (a piece of art or mirror), hang it on the wall.
 Don’t consume valuable living space by putting it on the floor.

 2. Keep a low profile.